jborjon/jborjon.github.io/about-page-notes.md

 Share your personality type (I'm the rarest type!) and its strengths.

-"It's not only about being proficient with grammar" (which I am, maybe give hard data from a test), but it's also about crafting a message that touches the reader' emotions and gets people to take action.
+"It's not only about being proficient with grammar" (which I am, maybe give hard data from a test), but it's also about crafting a message that touches your readers' emotions and gets them to take action."

+"How do you know you're doing it right?
+Let an expert do it for you."

 ## For a Video